edespino/cloudberry-site/docs/sql-stmts/alter-foreign-data-wrapper.md

 Specifies a new validator function for the foreign-data wrapper.

 Note that it is possible that pre-existing options of the foreign-data wrapper, or of dependent servers, user mappings, or foreign tables, may become invalid when you change the validator function.
-Cloudberry Database does not check for this.
+Apache Cloudberry does not check for this.
 You must make sure that these options are correct before using the modified foreign-data wrapper.
-However, Cloudberry Database will check any options specified in this `ALTER FOREIGN DATA WRAPPER` command using the new validator.
+However, Apache Cloudberry will check any options specified in this `ALTER FOREIGN DATA WRAPPER` command using the new validator.

 **`NO VALIDATOR`**